energietransitie/twomes-opentherm-monitor-hardware/README.md

 ```

 ## Developing
-Describe how the reader can use / adapt/ compile the souce code.
+Describe how the reader can change or extend the harware design.

 ## Features
 List of features ready and TODOs for future development.
 Ready: